Betterment/backbone.blazer/README.md

 ### `#error(routeData, argumentsFromRejectedPromise)`
  - called if the promise from `#prepare` resolves to failure
- - returning false will prevent the router from bubbling the error back up through itself to the application.
+ - returning `true` will prevent the router from bubbling the error back up through itself to the application.

 --